 What is Crowdfunding in Turkey?

 Although it may appear less burdensome than a public offering, crowdfunding is subject to strict criteria.
 These criteria aim to ensure investor protection.
 Indeed, crowdfunding enables “the public” to participate easily and to invest even small amounts.
 Therefore, crowdfunding may be compared to a public offering while being examined.
-In the definitions section of the CML, when defining public companies, it became necessary to explicitly state that crowdfunding is excluded.
+In the definitions section of the CML, when defining public companies, it became necessary to explicitly exclude crowdfunding.

 Types of Crowdfunding in Turkey

-There are four types of crowdfunding in Turkey: debt-based crowdfunding, equity-based crowdfunding, donation-based crowdfunding, and reward-based crowdfunding.
+There are four types of crowdfunding in Turkey: debt-based, equity-based, donation-based, and reward-based.
 However, the Communiqué regulates only debt-based and equity-based crowdfunding.
-The procedures and principles regarding the collection of funds from the public through crowdfunding in Turkey are set out in the Communiqué.
+The procedures and principles governing the collection of public funds through crowdfunding in Turkey are set out in the Communiqué.

 Equity-Based Crowdfunding

-The legal nature of the relationship between the investor and the fundraising business varies depending on the type of crowdfunding.
+The legal nature of the relationship between the investor and the fundraising business varies by crowdfunding model.
 In equity-based crowdfunding, a conditional share purchase agreement and, subsequently, a shareholder relationship are established.
 There is a doctrinal view that this agreement constitutes a contract of sale.
 In debt-based crowdfunding, a conditional purchase agreement for a debt instrument is executed; upon completion of the transaction, a creditor–debtor relationship arises.

 Debt-Based Crowdfunding

 In debt-based crowdfunding, investors do not acquire shares of the company; instead, they purchase a debt instrument.
-Accordingly, they obtain the status of creditor rather than shareholder.
-The principles regarding repayment of the nominal value of the security forming the basis of the debt relationship must be stated in the information form.
+Accordingly, they acquire the status of creditors rather than shareholders.
+The principles governing repayment of the nominal value of the security that forms the basis of the debt relationship must be stated in the information form.
 Platforms are obliged to establish the necessary infrastructure to ensure that payment obligations are fulfilled in accordance with the information form.
-In equity-based crowdfunding, the security subject to the transaction is not a debt instrument but rather a share representing the capital of the fundraising company and granting corporate rights.
+In equity-based crowdfunding, the security subject to the transaction is not a debt instrument but rather a share that represents the capital of the fundraising company and confers corporate rights.

 Not every crowdfunding platform authorised by the Capital Markets Board (“Board”) is permitted to intermediate both debt-based and equity-based crowdfunding.
 The relevant platform must specify, on its website and in its articles of association, the type(s) of crowdfunding it is authorised to provide.
-A platform conducting debt-based crowdfunding must ensure that its investment committee fulfils additional criteria and obligations.
+A platform that conducts debt-based crowdfunding must ensure that its investment committee meets additional criteria and obligations.
 Furthermore, for debt-based crowdfunding, the platform must continue to publish annual reports regarding the fundraising company until the debt is fully discharged.

-In European Union legislation, crowdfunding is categorised as lending-based crowdfunding and investment-based crowdfunding.
+In European Union legislation, crowdfunding is categorised as lending-based or investment-based.
 Lending-based crowdfunding must include an unconditional commitment to repay the lender.
-This model should enable investors and fundraising businesses to enter into a credit agreement relationship among themselves or with each other.
+This model should enable investors and fundraising businesses to enter into credit agreement relationships with one another.
 In this context, EU legislation provides that transferable securities may be subject to crowdfunding.
 In investment-based crowdfunding, the transfer of shares is permitted to the extent allowed by national laws.

 Crowdfunding Platforms in Turkey

-The current Communiqué on crowdfunding entered into Turkish legislation in 2021.
-Before this date, there were three crowdfunding platforms that had obtained authorisation and remain active.
-Subsequently, the number of platforms reached the level listed below, and the establishment of platforms conducting debt-based crowdfunding was enabled.
+The current Communiqué on crowdfunding was enacted in Turkish legislation in 2021.
+Before this date, three crowdfunding platforms had obtained authorisation and remain active.
+Subsequently, the number of platforms reached the level shown below, and platforms for debt-based crowdfunding were established.

-Crowdfunding in Turkey platforms holding an operating licence are listed on the Board’s website.
+Crowdfunding platforms in Turkey that hold an operating licence are listed on the Board’s website.

 - Vakıf Yatırım Menkul Değerler A.Ş.